 bpm n.
 Beats per minute, of your heart that is.
 Useful to see how hard you're working during gym training or running and measured by more and more wearables.
 See heart rate training zones.

 cadence n.
 Steps per minute while running, determined by height, weight, stride length and ability.
-The magic number for pros is 180, yours will probably be 160 - 170.
+The magic number for pros is considered to be 180, yours will probably be 160 - 170.
 In cycling, it's your pedalling rate.

 data n.
 How most health and fitness wearable tech makes itself useful - collecting data about your body or its performance.
-Aggregated and (sometimes) explained and analysed in device companion apps and all-in-one apps such as Apple Health, Microsoft Health, Google Health and S Health.
+Aggregated and (sometimes) explained and analysed in device companion apps and all-in-one apps such as Apple Health, Google Health and Samsung Health.
 A problem with big potential.

 Dick Tracy n.
 This guy.
 He solved comic strip crimes from the 1930s to the 1970s and beyond with help from his Two-Way Wrist Radio.
-Huge chance of us all turning into him in the near future according to many, many smartwatch reports.
-We can't wait to upgrade to our new square jaw.
+Thanks to cellular smartwatches like the Apple Watch Series 6 - which even includes a walkie talkie feature - we can now do this.

 early adopter n.
 The only person patient enough to buy, wear and use most wearable tech before late 2014.
 Owned a smartwatch in the mid 90s.
 Still has it somewhere if you're interested.

 E Ink/e-paper n.
 OK, here goes - e-paper refers to any display tech that aims to look like paper: high contrast, easily visible in sunlight, low power, usually black and white.
-E Ink is one specific company making very good e-paper displays for the Amazon Kindle, Sony SmartBand Talk and others.
+E Ink is one specific company making very good e-paper displays for the Amazon Kindle and even dropping them on hybrid smartwatches like the Skagen Jorn Hybrid HR.
 Phew, that was easier than we thought.

 galvanic skin response n.
 Sweat much?
 This is the change in the amount of moisture on your skin and therefore how much it conducts electricity.
 Also known as skin conductance, it can tell clever wearable sensors how stressed or nervous you are.
 Like taking a constant lie detector test for fun.